 He attended the United States Military Academy at West Point for two years and then earned a BA in Mathematics from Indiana University, an MS in Industrial Administration from the Krannert School of Management at Purdue University, and a PhD in Management, also from Purdue University.

-Professor Hill's current research, teaching, and consulting focuses on process improvement programs, sales and operations planning, and supply chain management.
+His current research, teaching, and consulting focus on process improvement programs, sales and operations planning, service quality, supply chain management, and knowledge worker productivity.